Neural Receptive Fields, Stimulus Space Embedding and Effective Geometry of Scale-Free Networks: Abstract

 \section{Abstract}

-Understanding how neuronal dynamics couple with stimuli space and how receptive fields emerge and organize within brain networks remains a fundamental challenge in neuroscience.
-Several models attempted to explain these phenomena, often by adjusting the network to empirical manifestations, but struggled to achieve biological plausibility.
-Here, we propose a physiologically grounded model in which receptive fields and population-level attractor dynamics emerge naturally from the effective hyperbolic geometry of scale-free networks.
-In particular, we associate stimulus space with the boundary of a hyperbolic embedding, and study the resulting neural dynamics in both rate-based and spiking implementations.
-The resulting localized attractors faithfully reflect the structure of the stimulus space and capture key properties of the receptive fields without fine-tuning of local connectivity, exhibiting a direct relation between a neuron's connectivity degree and the corresponding receptive field size.
-The model generalizes to stimulus spaces of arbitrary dimensionality and scale, encompassing various modalities, such as orientation and place selectivity.
-We also provide direct experimental evidence in support of these results, based on analyses of hippocampal place fields recorded on a linear track.
-Overall, our framework offers a novel organizing principle for receptive field formation and establishes a direct link between network structure, stimulus space encoding, and neural dynamics.
+Understanding how receptive fields emerge and organize within brain networks and how neural dynamics couple with stimuli space is fundamental to neuroscience.
+Models often rely on fine-tuning connectivity to match empirical data, which may limit biological plausibility.
+Here we propose a physiologically grounded alternative where receptive fields and population-level attractor dynamics arise naturally from the effective hyperbolic geometry of scale-free networks.
+By associating stimulus space with the boundary of a hyperbolic embedding, we simulate neural dynamics using rate-based and spiking models, revealing localized activity patterns that reflect stimulus space structure without synaptic fine-tuning.
+The resulting receptive fields follow experimentally observed statistics and properties, and their sizes depends on neuron's connectivity degree.
+The model generalizes across stimuli dimensionalities and various modalities, such as orientation and place selectivity.
+Experimental analyses of hippocampal place fields recorded on a linear track support these findings.
+This framework offers a novel organizing principle linking network structure, stimulus space encoding, and neural dynamics, providing insights into receptive field formation across diverse brain areas.